Nonac/PIMS/Report/System_design/README.md

 ![dark_mode](destop_view/ppt3.png)

-More than that, we also designed another page in the desktop app corresponding to the bottom right button "Customer account":
+More than that, we also designed another page in the desktop app corresponding to the bottom right button "customer account":
 ![customer_account](destop_view/ppt4.png)